 - Stocks – three wooden stocks standing on the brick floor – Stour lighters (barges) would have rested on these stocks while being constructed or repaired

-- Drain pipes – the remains of the wooden pipes (called chunkers) allowing water to drain away from the Dry Dock into a ditch (or culvert) on the other side of the river – so making it a dry area in which to work
+- Chunkers – the remains of the wooden pipes (called chunkers) allowing water to drain away from the Dry Dock into a ditch (or culvert) on the other side of the river – so making it a dry area in which to work

 - Decayed barge – an old Stour lighter that was much decayed and blackened (see the first image above)

 The Dry Dock you see today is one of three dry docks that would have operated at Flatford during the boyhood of John Constable.The base of the dock is below the normal height of the Stour and so a boat can be floated in by raising the planks and so partially filling the dock.
 The chunker provided a way of emptying the dock after the barge in need of repair had been floated into it.
 Today the dry dock is drained in the summer so visitors can see the brick floor and wooden stocks.

 That there were multiple dry docks dedicated to building and repairing Stour lighters gives an idea of the demand for lighters to transport good up and down the River Stour.

 The location of the other two dry docks is known but only one has been excavated so far.